 Total (approximately): 64 hours face to face and 43.5 hours self-paced/webinar learning.
 Number of hours may vary due to participant’s learning style.

-The 2018 cohort will commence in February 2018.
-Successful applicants are required to make themselves available to attend the following face to face workshops in Brisbane:
+Expressions of interest are being sought for a potential 2019 cohort.
+Should the program proceed, successful applicants are required to make themselves available to attend the following face to face workshops in North Queensland:

 The Training Program will cover content specifically designed for rural and remote practice in Queensland, selected from the following key areas: